Will Philadelphia region be able to meet Biden's new vaccination goal?

-Biden said the US would increase the number of pharmacies participating in the federal pharmacy vaccination program from the current 17,000 locations to 40,000.
+Biden said the United States would increase the number of pharmacies participating in the federal pharmacy vaccination program from the current 17,000 locations to 40,000.
 He also announced a record 33 million doses of Covid-19 vaccines will be made available to vaccination sites this week.

-"Right now, we're receiving 10,000 doses a week," said Rosemarie Holt, the director of the Covid task force in Delaware County.
+"Right now, we're receiving 10,000 doses a week," said Rosemarie Holt, the director of the COVID Task Force in Delaware County, Pennsylvania.

 SEE ALSO: Biden: 90% of adults will be COVID vaccine-eligible in three weeks